Something went wrong

 Queens Heating Oil Delivery Overview

-1,103,323 houses in Queens heat their homes with fuel oil.
+1,103,323 families in Queens heat their homes with number two heating oil.
 This makes oil delivery essential, especially when Queens temperatures drop as low as 22.4° F each winter.
-14% of Queens families rely on number two heating oil delivery each winter.
+14% of Queens residences rely on oil delivery each winter.

 7.03% of Queens County Households Rely On Heating Oil Delivery Each Winter